vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 compared to my usual range of 20 to 35 seconds (but this usual range is after a much more exhausting close of the 150 lb hand gripper than I did today).

+## 2025-03-25: continued at-home jogging for shorter duration

+On Tuesday 2025-03-25, I continued to stick to at-home jogging (I had resumed at-home jogging the previous day, Monday 2025-03-24).
+I did not get back to the full duration for at-home jogging of about 30 minutes, but I did go up to about 19 minutes compared to about 15 minutes yesterday.

+My reasons for continuing with at-home jogging were to maintain the flexibility to stop at any time, as well as a desire to avoid the hot sun (uncharacteristically, the outdoor temperature was already higher than the indoor temperature *and* it was sunny).